This site contains affiliate links for which I may be compensated.

 My family has cherished this tree and passed it down from generation to generation.

 The “mother tree” is now in Riverhead, NY.
 She has survived countless hurricanes and snow snowstorms.
-The tree traditionally grows one crop of figs. Last year the tree produced 2 crops (breba and main crop).
+The tree traditionally grows one crop of figs. Last year the tree produced 2 crops ( Breba and Main crop ).

 Carolina di Basilicata (CdB) figs have dark skin, like eggplant.
 There is moderate seed crunch and sweet fig flavor.
 It is a very vigorous and productive varietal.
 This tree is easy to propagate by rooting cuttings and air-layer.